 Fujifilm AR-X100 Adapter Ring 49mm

-If you don’t want to mess around with a lens hood, then all you need is this filter adapter for a UV filter and weather sealing.
-This is how most people use their Fujifilm X100 cameras, including myself.
+If you don’t want to mess around with a lens hood, all you need is this filter adapter for a UV filter and weather sealing.
+Most people, including myself, use their Fujifilm X100 cameras this way.
 I rarely use the hood since I don’t mind a little flare.
 Also, the new lens produces a much prettier flare.

 Third-Party Lens Hood & Adapter Options

-I don’t think I’ve ever met anyone who uses these hoods, but they do come with the filter adapters you need to attach UV or diffusion filters.
-If you don’t use the actual hood and are buying the adapter, the JJC LH-JX100 II just leaves behind small filter threads for the hood, whereas the JX100 leaves behind a whole mounting system, similar to what you can see with the Fujifilm AR-X100 adapter shown above.
+I don’t think I’ve ever met anyone using these hoods, but they come with the filter adapters you need to attach UV or diffusion filters.
+If you don’t use the actual hood and are buying the adapter, the JJC LH-JX100 II leaves behind small filter threads for the hood, whereas the JX100 leaves behind a whole mounting system, similar to what you can see with the Fujifilm AR-X100 adapter shown above.

 Alternatively, you can’t mount the threaded filter adapter from JX100 II backward and get a clean front, but your threads will be slightly more exposed at the mounting point.